-With respect to online survey 2, 35.3 % of the respondents showed Action Track 3 as a priority area for Turkey.
-Under this track, better protection and sustainable use of the environment and natural resources is considered the most important intervention area.
+Concerning the online survey 2, 35.3 % of the respondents showed Action Track 3 as a priority area for Türkiye.
+Under this track, better protection and sustainable use of the environment and natural resources are considered the most important intervention area.
 Climate change, scarcity and efficient use of water resources and sustainable use of natural resources are the measures considered under this track.

-In regard to the national workshop, Action Track 3 is seen as the second urgent action track by the participants of the national workshop with 24% rate.
+Regarding the national workshop, Action Track 3 is seen as the second urgent action track by the participants of the national workshop with a 24% rate.
 The issues that are mostly discussed under the Action Track 3 area were; increasing amounts of food loss and waste, mainly due to lack of digitalization and use of smart agriculture techniques across the agri-food value chain, inefficient use of natural resources and lack of efficient land and production planning.
 Participants of the AT3 discussion session gave some significant feedback regarding the actions to be implemented for boosting nature positive production.
-Dissemination of geographic information and use of smart agriculture techniques, enacting the Water Law and increasing water efficiency with the use of technology, disseminating climate-friendly agricultural practices, protecting local diversity and genetic resources, efficient use of natural resources and updating curriculums for adapting sustainable food systems in higher education are among those solutions suggested by the participants.
+Dissemination of geographic information systems and smart agriculture practices, supporting farmers for digital transformation and use of smart agriculture techniques, enacting the Water Law and increasing water efficiency with the use of technology, disseminating climate-friendly agricultural practices, protecting local diversity and genetic resources, efficient use of natural resources and updating curriculums for adapting sustainable food systems in higher education are among those solutions suggested by the participants.

-Action Track 4- Advance Equitable Livelihoods
+Action Track 4 Advance Equitable Livelihoods

-This action points out inequalities related to women, children, minority, youth and seasonal workers in agriculture, migrant and indigenous peoples.
+This action points out inequalities related to women, children, minorities, youth and seasonal workers in agriculture, migrant and indigenous peoples.
 Distribution of natural resources in a more equal way by taking into account the vulnerable groups is important.
 The more people from low income groups or socially excluded groups have opportunities, the more the food systems work perfectly.
 Food prices stability will help the vulnerable groups that are negatively affected by high prices.
-Transforming from production pattern to consumption one brings some problems with it.
-Neufeld, et al. (2021) highlighted that there is a growing gap between the locality of food production and food consumption.
-The processes of the food chain need to be changed with the population dynamics in urban areas.
-Urban and rural people, particularly vulnerable groups should access sufficient and nutritious food and also they need to be protected against pandemic conditions such as COVID-19.
-Migration from rural areas to urban areas is also a risk for sustainable agricultural production by causing socio-economic problems.

-Increasing decent work opportunities and diversification of job opportunities, increasing livelihoods in rural areas taking into consideration disadvantaged groups have a big importance for sustainable production.
-Also the right to labour force participation and employment are integral parts of women's human rights.
+Transforming from production pattern to consumption one brings some problems with it. participation and employment are integral parts of women's human rights.
 In this respect, gaining economic independence is a factor that positively affects women's health and social status.
-However, working life also has the potential to cause negative consequences for women's health when necessary precautions are not taken and the necessary conditions are not met in relation to the sector, workplace and working conditions.
-Informal employment of women, especially in agriculture and home-based -domestic- works, leads to exclusion of women from the protective mechanisms of social security systems.
+However, working life also has the potential to cause negative consequences for women's health when necessary precautions are not taken and the necessary conditions are not met with the sector, workplace and working conditions.
+Informal employment of women, especially in agriculture and home-based -domesticworks, leads to exclusion of women from the protective mechanisms of social security systems.